Joanna Krupa Distracts With Nude Photos Amid Lawsuit And New Claims

 “I think when you have your hair and makeup done, and there is good lighting, and you love your outfit – I think that’s when you feel most sexy.
 But I also think when you are working and people are complimenting you that you are doing a good job.
 Sexiness has its different roles.”

 The sexy social media posts could be a way for her to distract from her ongoing lawsuit with Brandi Glanville.
 It happened after a 2013 Watch What Happens Live episode when Glanville claimed Krupa had an affair with Yolanda Foster’s ex-husband Mohamed Hadid.
 She then said he revealed Krupa’s nether regions smelled funny in a conversation that Lisa Vanderpump allegedly overheard.
-Krupa filed a lawsuit against Glanville, which has been going on ever since.
+Krupa filed a lawsuit against Glanville, which is still ongoing at this time.

 Because I can ???? ???? .
 Love and respect yourself.